2015 FIFA U-17 World Cup

 The 2015 FIFA U-17 World Cup was the sixteenth tournament of the FIFA U-17 World Cup, held in Chile from 17 October to 8 November 2015.

 Host selection

 The following four countries bid to host the tournament:

 Venues

-Along with proposing ten venues for Chile's hosting of the 2015 Copa América, the Chilean Football Federation also announced its plans for hosting of the U17 World Cup in the same year.
-On 8 April 2014, 8 cities were confirmed as host of the competition, with Copiapó and Quillota being dropped.
+Along with proposing ten venues for Chile's hosting of the 2015 Copa América, the Chilean Football Federation also announced its plans for hosting of the U-17 World Cup in the same year.
+On 8 April 2014, 8 cities were confirmed as hosts of the competition, with Copiapó and Quillota being dropped.

-The Local organising committee have also said that the capital City (Santiago) would not host the final.
+The local organising committee also said that the capital city (Santiago) would not host the final.

 Qualified teams

 In addition to host nation Chile, 23 nations qualified from 6 separate continental competitions.